xanimo/dogecoin/test/README.md

-The [pull-tester](/test/pull-tester/) folder contains a script to call multiple tests from the [functional](/test/functional/) folder.
+The [functional](/test/functional/) folder contains a script test_runner to call multiple functional tests from its folder.

 Every pull request to the dogecoin repository is built and run through the regression test suite.
 You can also run all or only individual